Stenaelurillus wandae: Description

 The female is similar to the male in shape but overall larger.
-The yellow carapace is 3.35 mm long and 2.28 mm wide and covered with brown and white scales.
-The abdomen has a length of 3.5 in and width of 2.8 mm.
-The chelicerae, clypeus, pedipalps, spinnerets and legs are all yellow.
-The epigyne is flat and has no pocket.
-The two copulatory openings are round and very close to each other.
-The insemination ducts are short, at the same depth as they are wide at the opening.
+Its yellow carapace is 3.35 mm long and 2.28 mm wide and covered with brown and white scales.
+Its eye field is dark brown, the remaining part being whitish-brown and lacking any patter, Its clypeus is yellow and covered in fine white hairs.
+Its sternum and its mouthparts are all light yellow.
+Its abdomen has a length of 3.5 in and width of 2.8 mm.
+It is brown on top with a pattern of yellow patches and spots.
+Underneath, it is yellow with a scattering of brown freckles.
+Its book lung covers are light yellow and pedipalps a slightly darker yellow.
+Its spinnerets and legs and all yellow with a hint of brown.

+The female also has distinctive copulatory organs.
+Its epigyne, the external visible part of its copulatory structure, is flat and has no pocket.
+There are two round copulatory openings that are very close to each other.
+Its has short insemination ducts, at the same depth as they are wide at the opening.
 The spider is unusual amongst Stenaelurillus species found in the region in that it lacks an epigynal pocket.

 Distribution

-The species is endemic to India.
+Stenaelurillus spiders are found throughout Africa, Asia and Europe, across both the Afrotropical and Palearctic realms.
+They are particularly common in West Africa, the south-eastern part of Central Africa and South Asia..
+Stenaelurillus wandae is endemic to India.
 The holotype was identified based on a specimen collected in Odisha in 2014.
-It was subsequently also found to live in Bihar.
+The species was subsequently also found to live in Bihar.